 5. Cool sauce and use later on the pizza.

-To assemble pizza:
+To assemble the pizza:

 4. Top with spring onions and sesame seeds before serving.

-With more than 10 years experience in the food industry, Debbie is a true-bred Nyonya who hails from Malacca.
-She is the author of numerous cookbooks, including “UNDERWRAPS” by Marshall Cavendish Cuisine and “Penang Food Guide & Cookbook” and “Nyonya Flavours” by Star Publications.
-Debbie develops and tests recipes for companies, and contributes to magazines.
+With more than 10 years experience in the food industry, Debbie Teoh is a true-bred Nyonya who hails from Malacca, Malaysia.
+She is the author of numerous cookbooks, including 'Underwraps' by Marshall Cavendish Cuisine as well as 'Penang Food Guide & Cookbook' and 'Nyonya Flavours' by Star Publications.
+Teoh develops and tests recipes for companies, and contributes articles to magazines.
 She is also a Nyonya food consultant for Tourism Malaysia.